by Richard R. Cook, Jr.

 These pages are comprised of links to information concerning the treatments and causes of types of odor which form on various parts of the body: underarm, breath, hair/scalp, groin, and feet.
 Scroll down on this page for that information.
 There are images of products on both pages that you can click on to order from Amazon.com.
+As an Amazon Associate I earn from qualifying purchases.
+Most Amazon links on this website are affiliate links.
 Among other info on page 2 are also links to over-the-counter anti-depressant medication, and links to how to manage stress and social anxiety.
 Click here if you wish to view page 2 now.

 What’s it all about?